Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 Fostering critical thinking and creativity from an early age helps children become innovative problem-solvers.
 This involves:

-• Providing open-ended activities that allow for multiple solutions
+• Open-ended activities allow for multiple solutions

-• Supporting divergent thinking and unique ideas
+• Diverse thinking and unique ideas are supported

 • Offer opportunities for creative expression and imaginative play